Gym Etiquette 101: Do You Even Lift, Bro?

 » Make obnoxious noises.

-The loud grunts, screams and sex noises are so unnecessary in the gym.
+The loud grunts and screams are so unnecessary in the gym.
 A little heavy breathing and some exhales that result in a little noise are fine, but going over the top to show off and impress people does nothing but annoy your fellow gym rats.
 Stop overdoing it — the excess noise is embarrassing.

 » Offer unsolicited advice.